byu-cs-236-classroom-templates/project-1/README.md

 >>> help(lexer)
 ```

-THe above example will show a different docstring.
+The above example will show a different docstring.
 The first example is the docstring for the module.
 This second example is the docstring for the function `lexer`.
 There are several examples of how to import things in the package throughout the provided code.

 ### token.py

 The `Token` class is fully implemented for you.
-Take a moment now to look at the code and read the docstrings.
+Take a moment now to look at the code, read the docstrings, and review how the Token class was used in the Jupyter notebook referenced the [Overview](#overview).
 New is the use of the algebraic sum type `TokenType` as well as the other uses of the `Literal` type.
 These make it so `mypy` is able to type check that only tokens of type `TokenType` can ever be created and that when creating fixed string tokens such as COLON the value associated with that token type matches what the token should be.

 Be sure you understand the examples in the docstrings before moving on.
 These can be run in the Python interpreter in the terminal by recreating the commands.